Tammy Drerup, Director of Student Services

 - School Attendance and Truancy

-For more information on these areas, please visit the links on this page or contact Laura Collier, Director of Student Services, at (937) 433-8841.
+For more information on these areas, please visit the links on this page or contact the Student Services Department at (937) 433-8841.

 Child Find for Children with Disabilities